 - Other cost related to research, participation in workshop, seminars etc

-Scholarship can be taken at: Tsukuba City, Japan
+- Scholarship can be taken in Tsukuba City, Japan

 - Hold a bachelor’s degree or its equivalent and have completed 16 years of school education (up to undergraduate level).
 A strong background in economics and associated quantitative tools (linear algebra, calculus and basic statistics) is useful and, in the case of the Course in Economics Policy, highly recommended.

 - Note: Those applicants who have completed their university education in countries where formal schooling lasts less than 16 years, who are at least 22 years old, and who have spent at least one year in a research or similar institution, may qualify to apply by filling out and submitting the provided form (Certificate of Research Activities).

 - Demonstrate proficiency in oral and written English communication skills by submitting either of the following:

 Score of standardized test such as IELTS / TOEFL / TOEIC Other evidence such as a letter from the university or current working place, as deemed appropriate by the Graduate School